Meowhax/vault/README.md

 - Vault is a lightweight and simple C++ crypt library.
 - Vault provides interface for ARC4.
-- No dependencies.
+- Vault has no dependencies.
-- BOOST licensed.
+- Vault is zlib/libpng licensed.

 sample
 ------